***Updated for 2017***

-The annual Rockefeller tree-lighting ceremony has been a holiday tradition for decades, starting from humble roots during the Great Depression when it was launched as an effort to cheer the nation during hard times.
-Nowadays it’s a country-wide televised event, but it’s far better to witness it in person.
-This year the lighting will take place on 30 November at Rockefeller Plaza, between West 51st and West 48th Streets, and Fifth and Sixth Avenues.
+The annual Rockefeller Centre Christmas Tree has been a holiday tradition for decades, starting from humble roots during the Great Depression when it was launched as an effort to cheer the nation during hard times.
+Find the tree at Rockefeller Plaza, between West 51st and West 48th Streets, and Fifth and Sixth Avenues.

-Also at Rockefeller is the famous seasonal ice-skating rink, which has become a quintessential winter New York experience, set against the towering backdrop of the Rockefeller Center’s glittering lights and Christmas tree.
-The rink is now open and will remain so until April 2017.
+Also at Rockefeller is the famous seasonal ice-skating rink, which has become a quintessential winter New York experience, set against the towering backdrop of the Rockefeller Center’s glittering lights.
+The rink is now open and will remain so until April 2018.
 The famous seasonal Wollman Rink in Central Park is also now up and running.

 The Rockettes at the Radio City Music Hall

 If it’s the run-up to Christmas, it means The Rockettes are in town.
 Radio City Music Hall’s Christmas Spectacular returns for its annual run, with this year’s show featuring old favourites, re-imagined numbers and amazing special effects.
-The 6,000-seat theatre is also debuting its brand new sound system bringing the production to a whole new level and allowing audiences to feel even closer to the performers.
-Check out our previous feature to learn more about the history of the show and the exacting nature of the precision dance routines.
+The 6,000-seat theatre has also recently installed a state-of-the-art new sound system, bringing the production to a whole new level and allowing audiences to feel even closer to the performers.

 The Holiday Train Show

 One of New York’s most beloved Christmas traditions, the family-friendly Holiday Train Show takes place every year at the New York Botanical Garden in the Bronx.
 The show features model trains that ride through more than 100 intricate replicas of New York City landmarks, including the Statue of Liberty, Brooklyn Bridge and Yankee Stadium, all made from natural plant parts like bark, nuts and leaves.
-Opening for 2016 on November 19, this year’s show sees a big expansion with more trains, a brand new Queensboro Bridge, and a fabulous finale featuring a tribute to the Coney Island amusement park.
+Running until 15 January 2018, this year’s show sees a big expansion with more trains, a brand new Empire State Building, and host of other new replicas of midtown Manhattan’s best skyscrapers.

 The Christmas Lights of Dyker Heights

-Dyker Heights is a mostly Italian-American neighbourhood in southwest Brooklyn famed for its wildly extravagant and over-the-top displays of Christmas tree lights every season.
+Dyker Heights is a mostly Italian-American neighbourhood in southwest Brooklyn famed for its extravagant and over-the-top displays of Christmas tree lights.
 The twinkling spectacle attracts big crowds of visitors every night during the holiday season, with the best displays found along the blocks between 83rd and 86th Streets from 11th to 13th Avenue.

 Other than taking the subway and then traversing the area on foot (you’ll need to walk approximately one mile from the D train subway stops at 79th Street or 18th Ave to reach the main stretch) the most enjoyable way to explore is to take the Slice of Brooklyn’s Original Christmas Lights Tour of Dyker Heights, which is a three and a half hour guided bus tour of the neighbourhood leaving from Manhattan.
-Departs every night in December except Christmas day and runs until the 4th January 2017.
+Departs every night in December except Christmas Day.

 The Nutcracker presented by the New York City Ballet

-Virgin Atlantic operate daily direct flights to New York from London Heathrow.
+Virgin Atlantic operates daily direct flights to New York.